In this article, you’ll find answers to questions like:

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

-Also let your child see you reading.
+Also, let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, such as play groups.
+Not sure where to start?
+Visit the Palm Beach County Library System website.

 Build reading on your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.
 “Let your child dictate a simple sentence.
 It’s their words.”